 Understandably, this brew method might be a bit intimidating, so check out this video from Morgan Drinks Coffee for an overview.

->

-> Shade-grown coffee is more flavorful because it absorbs the nutrients from the trees and shrubs that grow around it.
-What’s more, this type of coffee matures, allowing the sugars to develop and flavor the bean.
+Shade-grown coffee is more flavorful because it absorbs the nutrients from the trees and shrubs that grow around it.
+What’s more, this type of coffee matures, allowing the sugars to develop and flavour the bean.

->

-> In Ethiopian culture, you should always start out with green coffee beans.
-After thoroughly washing your sidamo coffee, gently roast them over medium heat until the coffee beans are brown, with just a slight sheen of oil.
+In Ethiopian culture, you should always start out with green coffee beans.
+After thoroughly washing your Sidamo coffee, gently roast them over medium heat until the coffee beans are brown, with just a slight sheen of oil.

->

-> Next, allow your guests to inhale the aroma of the fresh-roasted beans before grinding them.
+Next, allow your guests to inhale the aroma of the fresh-roasted beans before grinding them.
 Using a burr grinder, you’ll want to grind them to a medium-coarse grind.

 To start the brewing process, place your ground coffee beans into a small saucepan with boiling water.
 The ratio will be roughly the same as other immersion methods, like French press, and the time will be similar as well (2).

 - Charles, S. (2019, September 24).
 Yirgacheffe, Sidamo, & More: A Guide to Ethiopian Coffee.
 Perfect Daily Grind; Perfect Daily Grind. https://perfectdailygrind.com/2019/09/yirgacheffe-sidamo-more-a-guide-to-ethiopian-coffee/

 - The Spruce Eats.
 (2019).
 Everything to Know About an Ethiopian Coffee Ceremony.
 The Spruce Eats. https://www.thespruceeats.com/ethiopian-coffee-ceremony-765830